-Do not operate the equipment in any explosive atmosphere such as in the presence of flammable gases or fumes.
-Operation of any electrical equipment in such an environment could result in an explosion and cause injury or damage.
+Do not operate the equipment in the presence of flammable gases or fumes.
+Operation of any electrical equipment in such an environment constitutes a definite safety hazard.

-Keep Away From Live Circuits Inside the Equipment.
+Keep Away From Live Circuits.

 Operating personnel must not remove equipment covers.
-Only Factory Authorized Service Personnel or other qualified service personnel may remove equipment covers for internal subassembly or component replacement or any internal adjustment.
-Service personnel should not replace components with power cable connected.
+Only Factory Authorized Service Personnel or other qualified maintenance personnel may remove equipment covers for internal subassembly or component replacement or any internal adjustment.
+Do not replace components with power cable connected.
 Under certain conditions, dangerous voltages may exist even with the power cable removed.
-To avoid injuries, such personnel should always disconnect power and discharge circuits before touching components.
+To avoid injuries, always disconnect power and discharge circuits before touching them.